playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-compiler-library-support/index.md

 > - [Svelte](https://tanstack.com/form/latest/docs/framework/svelte/quick-start)
 > - And more in the near future.

-Here's a simplied view of how the scroll handler example above might be rewritten using this pattern:
+Here's a simplified view of how the scroll handler example above might be rewritten using this pattern:

 ```jsx
 import { useLayoutEffect, useMemo, useReducer } from 'react';